CAN YOU GUESS THESE WORDS FROM AROUND THE US?

-Example sentences from the Web for furiously
+Example sentences from the Web for furious

 The pale, baby-faced, red-cheeked rapper is furiously puffing away at a hastily-made blunt crammed with low-grade weed.The Cult of Yung Lean: ‘I’m Building An Anarchistic Society From the Ground Up’|Marlow Stern|January 4, 2015|DAILY BEAST

 It will go down as the only movie ever, probably, that features Josh Brolin furiously licking your armpit.Patricia Arquette Uncut: Drunken Mischief with Johnny Depp, ‘True Romance’ Crush, and ‘Boyhood’|Marlow Stern|July 16, 2014|DAILY BEAST

 He becomes angry, intransigent, furiously scribbling notes; Chaz meets determination with determination.

 Even as the nuclear deal was being negotiated, the Iranian government was furiously imprisoning bloggers, lawyers and journalists.How America’s Nuclear Deal Sold Out Iran’s Liberals|David Keyes & Ahmad Batebi|December 3, 2013|DAILY BEAST

 To this day, my iPod is around 70 percent songs I furiously downloaded after hearing them on TRL.‘TRL’ Turns 15: The Daily Beast Staff Picks Their Favorite Moments|The Daily Beast|September 14, 2013|DAILY BEAST

-Idioms and Phrases with furiously
+Idioms and Phrases with furious

 see fast and furious.